lualure/src/README.md

 - Written for teaching purposes.
 So many many small files, each with specific functions.
-- Much encapsulation: most file functions are not in the public interface.
+- Much encapsulation: nearly all my functions and variables are `local`.
+     - Exception1: I define the global definition of `print` so it can display tables.
+     - Exception2: there are others... not many... can't think of them right now.
 - Some (module-based) polymorphism.
 When the one verb applies to many types, those verbs are in different files and differntiated by public interface.